The Two Rivers Board of Trustees supports and guides our community in service of our mission: to nurture a diverse group of curious, engaged learners.

 Eli lives Fairfax, Virginia with his wife, Emilee, and daughter, Carmen.
 Eli’s passion is discovering, tasting, and cooking with unique fruits, especially different varieties of mangoes.
 He can often be found at farmers markets or fruit festivals.

-Kimberly Eddings is the Senior Director of Human Resources at the National Association for the Education of Young Children (NAEYC) where she is responsible for designing the strategic direction for talent strategy, development, acquisition and operations.
-Kimberly has provided Human Resource, DE&I, and talent strategy expertise for NAEYC, George Washington University, Friendship Public Charter School, and The Ohio State University in a variety of HR roles.
+Kimberly Eddings is the Director, Talent & Organizational Development for the Infectious Diseases Society of America where she is responsible for designing the strategic direction for talent strategy, development, acquisition and operations.
+Kimberly has provided Human Resource, DE&I, and talent strategy expertise for National Association for the Education of Young Children, George Washington University, Friendship Public Charter School, and The Ohio State University in a variety of HR roles.
 Kimberly holds a Masters of Science in Educational Leadership from St. Thomas University in Florida and a Bachelor’s degree in Political Science and African American Studies from The Ohio State University.
 Kimberly also completed an Executive Certificate in Diversity & Inclusion for HR from Cornell University’s School of Industrial and Labor Relations.
 Kimberly’s passion for education and people led her to complete fellowships with Education Pioneers in Washington, DC and the Progressive Leadership Academy in Columbus, Ohio.
 Kimberly currently lives in Maryland and loves spending time with her seven nieces and nephews and best pup, Mingo.

 John C. Phillips

 John C. Phillips is the current Store Director for the newly opened small format Target store in Washington, DC in the historic community of Ivy City on New York Avenue.

 John started with Target as a seasonal team member eight years ago and due to his work ethic was promoted to various executive positions in guest service and logistics leading to his current role as Store Director.